 For instance, if your map reveals that customers struggle to find relevant information during the decision phase, it may signal a need to reposition your brand as a thought leader in the industry.
 This insight might inform a strategic shift to emphasize educational content and a value-focused approach in your GTM strategy.

 Rather than merely addressing the tactical elements of friction points, journey mapping encourages a strategic rethink of how your business operates and engages with customers.
+This makes journey mapping an invaluable part of, for example, an ecommerce Go-to-Market strategy, where competition is fierce.

 If customer support emerges as a critical pain point, the response might not just be adding more customer service agents; it could involve repositioning your brand as one that prioritizes customer empowerment, perhaps through self-service options, community support networks, or AI-driven solutions.